Skip to the content

 You can’t do much about this, sadly.
 It might be the right house for many people, but not necessarily in the right place.
 Commuters might be looking for somewhere near a railway station; people who don’t drive won’t want a house in a remote rural location.
 If your house isn’t close to a school, or is outside a catchment area for a school with a good reputation, you may struggle to get the attention of buyers with school-age children.
 Try changing the way your property is described and highlight different selling points about the location that will appeal to buyers.

-It is generally accepted that some times of the year are better than others for selling property.
-Spring is the best time, as the longer days make house hunting easier.
+It is generally accepted that spring and summer are the best times of the year for selling property.
+The longer days make house hunting easier.
 Houses look more appealing in sunshine and natural light, and evening viewings can take place when there is greater daylight.
 People also like to be able to move in during the summer months.

 What are some other potential reasons?